Open post

 After a while one of the sailors saw my legs protruding, and seizing them asked me ' what in _____' I was doing in the boat.
 He dragged me out and tried to throw me into the water.
 I grabbed him by the throat and said if I went overboard I would take him with me.
 When he saw that he could not thro [sic] me over he finally desisted and I was allowed to remain.

-Upon the arrival of the rescue ship Carpathia, Thomas McCormack disembarked to be picked up by his brother-in-law, Bernard Evers, who had traveled to New York City to bring Thomas home.
+Upon the arrival of the rescue ship Carpathia in New York City, Thomas McCormack disembarked to be picked up by his brother-in-law, Bernard Evers, who had traveled there to bring Thomas home.

 But amidst the confusion on the dock, in the dark cold and under the rain, the men missed each other entirely.